What Can I Give My Dog for Tooth Pain? Signs and Safe At-Home Support

 2. Daily Tooth Brushing

-Brushing your dog’s teeth daily is one of the best ways to prevent plaque buildup.
+Brushing your dog’s teeth daily is one of the best ways to prevent plaque buildup and a great step towards preventing dental pain in dogs in the future.
 Use a toothbrush and toothpaste made specifically for dogs.
 If brushing is a challenge, consider dental sprays or wipes.

 3. Natural Oral Care Ingredients

 Look for products containing ingredients like neem oil, peppermint oil, and aloe vera to naturally support oral hygiene.
-These may help with breath freshness, gum comfort, and overall mouth cleanliness.
+These examples of gentle oral care for dogs may help with breath freshness, gum comfort, and overall mouth cleanliness.

 4. Provide Safe Chew Toys